GSA/digitalgov.gov/content/events/2022/08/2022-08-11-uswds-monthly-call-august-2022.md

 **Components** — the functional units of a website, things like buttons, form fields, alerts, and cards.

-And **Usability and Accessibility Guidance** — Advice on how to use these components in ways that users expect, and make site functionality easy to use on any device, or by users of any ability
+And **Usability and Accessibility Guidance** — Advice on how to use these components in ways that users expect, and make site functionality easy to use on any device, or by users of any ability.

 **Slide 18:**	In order to understand what a pattern is and how it fits into the design system.
 We might use a food metaphor and think not of the building blocks of a website, but the building blocks of a meal.